Skip to content

 What good lay coverage includes

-For a matched feed, that is the difference between a rated opportunity you can render and a number that looks good but cannot be placed.
+For a matched feed, these four are the difference between a rated opportunity you can render and a number that looks good but cannot be placed.

 • The correct exchange market matched to each bookmaker offer.